shreyanshjain2205/Turn-Based-Cricket-RPG/README.md

 is over, and player 2 wins.
 If player 2 fails to do so, player 1 wins the game.
 The name of the winner is then displayed.

+VALIDATION AND CHECKS
+I have made many validations and checks to the
+project:
+When asking for a team name, if the name the user enters is not in the given list of teams, the user creates a custom team with that name and is the program proceeds to ask names of the 11 players from the user.
+When asking the user for the command, if the command is not from (8/9/0), the program repeatedly asks the user for a command until the command is from (8/9/0)